Owu Kingdom: Owu day festival

 The original purpose of celebrating Omo Olowu festival is to give thanks to Olodumare (Almighty God) for supplying all needs.
 The annual Owu Day festival tradition started in 1999 and has attracted participation by several Owu indigenes and people from all over the world.
-On October 9, 2010, the Olowu of Owu Abeokuta Oba Dosunmu publicly declared the second weekend of the month of October as Owu's public celebration of the goodness of the Almighty God.
-This declaration was made to usher in the new Omo Olowu festival which is to henceforth replace the previous Owu Day Festival which incidentally had its 10th and final outing in 2009 on the 10th day of the 10th month!

-The debuting Omo Olowu festival (reported in owulakoda.wordpress.com/2010/10/29/omo-olowu-festival-kicks-off) also incorporated the ancient traditional New Yam Festival which was dramatically staged by the Olowu himself, much to the delight, admiration and applause of the attendant crowd and dignitaries!
+On October 9, 2010, the Olowu of Owu Abeokuta Oba Dosunmu publicly declared the second weekend of the month of October as Owu's public celebration of the goodness of the Almighty God, to usher in the new Omo Olowu festival replacing the Owu Day Festival.
+The new Omo Olowu festival (reported in owulakoda.wordpress.com/2010/10/29/omo-olowu-festival-kicks-off) also incorporated the ancient traditional New Yam Festival, which was staged by the Olowu.

-The 2010 festival was attended by the past Ooni of Ife, Oba Okunade Sijuade Olubuse [II] (of blessed memory); Former President of Nigeria & Balogun of Owu Chief Olusegun Obasanjo; Chief of Staff to President Goodluck Jonathan, Chief Mike Oghiedome; Former Deputy Governor of Ogun state and Field Commander of ECOMOG, Rtd General Tunji Olurin.
+The 2010 festival was attended by the past Ooni of Ife, Oba Okunade Sijuade Olubuse [II], former President of Nigeria & Balogun of Owu Chief Olusegun Obasanjo; Chief of Staff to President Goodluck Jonathan, Chief Mike Oghiedome; Former Deputy Governor of Ogun state and Field Commander of ECOMOG, Rtd General Tunji Olurin.